Best 7 String Guitar Selection for Extended Range & Power

 GEARANK

-• Visually appealing, with top-notch craftsmanship, attention to detail, and stunning finish.
+• Top-notch craftsmanship, attention to detail, and stunning finish

 The Schecter C-7 FR-2 Apocalypse is equipped with a Floyd Rose 1500 Series Tremolo as well as a Sustainiac pickup in the neck pickup.
 The Sustainiac is an active electronic pickup that makes your notes sustain indefinitely.